-Below you will find the story of justice problems in the everyday life of citizens in Ethiopia.
-People told us how the problems impact them, what they do to resolve disputes and crimes and how they experienced the formal and informal justice system.
+On this page, you can explore the story of justice problems in the everyday life of citizens in Ethiopia using interactive charts.
+People told us how the problems affect them, what they do to resolve them and how they experienced the formal and informal justice system.

 This is the justice story as the people in Ethiopia encounter and feel it.

 A legal problem is a problem that takes place in daily life – a dispute, disagreement or grievance for which there is a resolution in the (formal or informal) law.
 It does not matter if the individual sees it as legal or whether she took action to resolve it.

 The chart shows how many adults in Ethiopia encountered one or more legal problems in the last 4 years.
 Overall, compared to other countries in Sub-Saharan Africa, the number of legal problems that Ethiopians face is low.

 The map shows where in Ethiopia problems occur.
 It breaks down the incidence of legal problems per region.

 We asked people of Ethiopia to tell us about the legal problem which they assess as most serious.

 The problems that people face are grouped into categories.
 For instance, Crime aggregates experiences with property, violent crime, fraud and so on.

 The distribution of people’s most serious legal problems in Ethiopia is similar to what we see in other Sub-Saharan countries.
 Problems related to land, crime, neighbour, family, domestic violence and money are the most serious legal problems.

 Starting from the all people in Ethiopia, this chart shows how many people encounter legal problems, how many take action and ultimately how many problems are considered to be completely resolved.